nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-refcount-automatically-starting-and-stopping-an-execution.md

 With `connect` and `unsubscribe`, we were able to manually control when to start and stop the shared execution of the source observable.
 If we didn't do that, we could create a leak, so the responsibility is on the programmer to avoid these.

 It would be nicer if the observable would automatically `connect` and `unsubscribe`, so then we couldn't leak the shared execution at all.
 There's an operator for that called `refCount`.
 It stands for **reference counting**, and it exists on the `connectableObservable`.
-Just like there is .`connect`, there is also .`refCount`.
+Just like there is `connect`, there is also `refCount`.
 That's an operator to return an observable.

 **jsbin**
 ```javascript